Bleit1/Bleit1/README.md

 - 👋 Hi, I’m Arseniy
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning in the university
+- 🌱 I’m currently learning by myself
-- 💞️ I’m looking to collaborate on the C++, Python, Java
+- 💞️ I’m looking to collaborate on the C#
-- 📫 How to reach me to email: sinyaaristovich@gmail.com
+- 📫 How to reach me to email: arseniyaristov07@gmail.com

 <!---